otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/01-development-workflow-and-javascript.md

 What is the difference between `let` and `const`?

-A variable declared with `let` is mutable, which means that its value can be changed.
-A variable declared with `const` is immutable, which means that its value cannot be changed.
+A variable declared with `let` is mutable, meaning its value can be changed.
+A variable declared with `const` is immutable, meaning its value cannot be changed.

 You might see `var` being used instead of `let` or `const`. `var` is an older way of declaring variables, and it has some differences in behaviour compared to `let` and `const`.
-For now, we will stick to using `let` and `const`.
+For now, we will use `let` and `const`.

 ### Operators